 Self: Why don't you join a philosophy group blog?

 HAM: The ones I have seen have very little to do with what I want to do here.
 They get into arcane discussions that don't really have any relevance or interest for most people.
 I don't mind getting into an arcane discussion in a journal; there you know you are talking to sixteen people worldwide who understand the jargon of poststructuralist aesthetics or Husserlian phenomenology or analytic philosophy of language.
 That's not what web logs are for, to my mind.
-Besides,
+Besides, as informal discussions, these kinds of subjects wear thin quickly, and you see the blogs going dead for months at a time.

 Self: Do you have a particular philosophical perspective you are going to try to promote, or is it going to be more like an off-the-top-of-your-head thing?